Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Introduction

-Assistive systems can be either passive or active.
-Passive systems allow the user to carry loads that they may not usually be capable of without additional support.
-This may expose users to a risk when the system is not transferring the load to the ground during movement.
-Additionally, the rigid nature of passive systems' design causes lost mobility and transparency and often discomfort.
-On the other hand, active systems rely on empowering the joints with actuators that can provide additional torque.
+Exoskeletons can also be divided into different groups based on their application, whether they are powered or not \cite{8966474}, the target body part they are assisting with \cite{9340402} as well as their design type, control system \cite{8906035}, user interface \cite{8967017}, and mobility \cite{Sarajchi2021}.
+These variations may require different assistive strategies.
+These strategies can affect Human-Robot Interaction (HRI), both at the physical and cognitive levels.
+For instance, they can be passive \cite{Huysamen2018}, semi-passive \cite{Grazi2020a} and active \cite{Otten2018} in terms of power and control requirements.
+Passive systems allow the user to carry loads more than the human user's capability without additional support.
+This may expose users to a risk of injury when the system is not transferring the load to the ground during movement.
+Additionally, the rigid design of passive systems may cause loss of mobility, transparency, and discomfort.
+On the other hand, active systems empower the joints with actuators that can provide extra torque.
 The added torque allows minimal activation of the muscles and thus reduces muscular fatigue, allowing for prolonged tasks.
-Fig \ref{fig:cl} shows an example of the classification of wearable assistive devices.
+Active systems can be further categorised based on the number of joins/ limbs they are assisting with.
+In gait training, for instance, Fernandez et al reported that 36\% of exoskeletons use only a single active joint, 52\% two and 12\% utilise three active joints \cite{Fernandez2021aa}

+\looseness=-1 Exoskeletons have shown many advantages over traditional wheeled devices like wheelchairs.
+They allow the user to perform tasks outside paved surfaces and are usually more transparent and intuitive to control as they follow the user's motion \cite{Pazzaglia2016}.
+Moreover, they can provide the user with haptic feedback \cite{Pratt2002, Amirpour2022}.
+They can be designed with different applications in mind, e.g. rehabilitation \cite{Lyu2019}, capability augmentation \cite{Kazerooni2005}, disability support \cite{Diego2021}, helping factory workers \cite{Maurice2019}.

+A significant limitation of wearable assistive devices is their energy consumption.
+Wheeled devices mainly require energy for the initial acceleration and friction compensation.
+In contrast, exoskeletons and orthoses require energy for constant acceleration and deceleration of the limbs in addition to the energy needed for supporting against gravity \cite{VandenBogert2003}.
+This is especially important in portable devices and limits their operation range \cite{Young2017}.
+Various strategies have been investigated to mitigate this issue.
+These solutions range from reducing the exoskeleton's weight and inertia \cite{Lee2018} to saving the deceleration energy in a spring \cite{Hidayah2021} or an elastic band \cite{Bajaj2021}.
+A more detailed explanation of the different approaches will be discussed in section II, followed by more examples in section V.